Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 ##### Auto sign in the user anonymously

 To auto sign in the user anonymously, we should make the following:
-1. Find the loading page;
+1. Find the `InjectionContainer`.
+2. Add the `handleAuthUpdates()` method of the `NavigationNotifier` to the listener of the `AuthNotifier`.
+3. Create the listener for the `FeatureConfigNotifier` and add the `handlePublicDashboardFeatureConfigUpdates()` method of the `AuthNotifier`.
-2. Add the condition to the loading page after the initialization, if the public dashboard feature is enabled (this we can take from the `FeatureConfigNotifier`), and if the user is logged out (this we can take from the `AuthNotifier`);
+4. Add the logic of the signing the user in anonymously depending on the public dashboard feature and the auth states to the `AuthNotifier`.
-3. Then sign in user anonymously using the `AuthNotifier`.

 ##### Manage sign in for the anonymous user